fpotmesil/Infiniband-rdma_rxe/README.md

 # Infiniband-rdma_rxe

-How it all started:
-Roie told me about the ucx project, RDMA, and Infiniband.
+Learning about the ucx project, RDMA, and Infiniband.
 Network throughput and performance is pretty cool stuff and has always fascinated me.

 I pulled and built the ucx master branch on a Raspberry Pi 4 board and a Red Hat 8.10 system.
 Running the hello world example stumped me at first because my Red Hat server has a firewall, kind of a duh moment!